 - 1. A DSM diagnosis is the primary focus of active, daily treatment. - 2.
 There is a reasonable expectation for improvement in the severity of the current acute symptoms and behaviors and this requires care 24 hours daily to provide treatment, structure and support - 3.
 The treatment is not primarily social, custodial, interpersonal, domiciliary or respite care. - 4.
 Family/support system coordination as evidenced by contact with family to discuss current treatment and support needed to transition and maintain treatment at lower levels of care. - 5.
-For members receiving treatment outside of their geographic home, discharge planning proactively reflects and mitigates the higher risk of relapse associated with treatment away from home. - 6.
-The member is displaying increasing motivation, interest in and ability to actively engage in his/her behavioral health treatment, as evidenced by active participation in groups, cooperation with treatment plan, working on assignments, actively developing discharge plan and other markers of treatment engagement. - 7.
+If a member is receiving treatment outside of their geographic home, discharge planning proactively reflects and mitigates the higher risk of relapse associated with treatment away from home. - 6.
+The member is displaying increasing motivation, interest in and ability to actively engage in his/her behavioral health treatment, as evidenced by active participation in groups, cooperation

+- with treatment plan, working on assignments, actively developing discharge plan and other markers of treatment engagement. - 7.
+The member's treatment plan is centered on the alleviation of disabling symptoms and precipitating psychosocial stressors.
 There is documentation of member progress towards objective, measurable and time-limited treatment goals that must be met for the member to transition to the next appropriate level of care.
-If the member is not progressing appropriately or if the member's condition has worsened, there is evidence of active, timely reevaluation and treatment plan modifications to address the current needs and stabilize the symptoms necessitating the continued stay.

-- 8. Despite intensive the rapeutic efforts, this level of care is necessary to treat the intensity, frequency and duration of current behaviors and symptoms. - 9.
+If the member is not progressing appropriately or if the member's condition has worsened, there is evidence of active, timely reevaluation and treatment plan modifications to address the current needs and stabilize the symptoms necessitating the continued stay. - 8.
+Despite intensive therapeutic efforts, this level of care is necessary to treat the intensity, frequency and duration of current behaviors and symptoms. - 9.
 There is documentation that frequent attempts are made to secure timely access to all current and post-discharge treatment resources and housing (including alternative contingency plans) needed to adequately support timely movement to the next appropriate lower level of care. - 10.
 There is documentation that the member has accepted a scheduled follow-up appointment with a licensed mental health practitioner within seven days of discharge.